YusukeHosonuma/SwiftUI-Simulator/README.md

 )
 ```

-2. Surround the root view with `SimulatorView`.
+2. Surround the your app's root view with `SimulatorView`.

 ```swift
 import SwiftUISimulator